 Protection Jizo Okiagari Roly-poly Doll

-Jizo is a representation of Buddha Jizo Bosatsu, one of the most popular in Japan.
-He is not only the patron saint of travelers but also the protector of children and motherhood.
+Jizo is a representation of Jizo Bosatsu, Japan's most popular Buddha, who is characterized by a kind and compassionate expression.
+He is not only the guardian of travelers but also the protector of motherhood and children who died prematurely.
 Traditionally the Japanese make him abundant offerings of food.
-They adorn the statues of Jizo with a wool scarf and hat for him not to be cold and a red bib not to get dirty.
+They dress him in woolen hats and scarves so he doesn't get cold and also with red bibs so he doesn't get dirty.